 The OCU Police Department provides safety escorts on campus at anytime, and to certain local apartment complexes at scheduled intervals.
 The escort is provided at no charge.
 Contact the OCU Police Department for times and apartment locations.

-Eighteen(18) outdoor blue emergency phones are located strategically around campus.
+Twenty-Four (24) outdoor blue emergency phones are located strategically around the main campus and law school campus.
 Students, staff, and faculty are encouraged to use these phones to report crimes, request escorts, or any other emergency services.

 Fax: (405) 208.6039